-Amy Wuest is the current international student coordinator for July 2012-June 2013.
+Mia Loebach-Readings is the current international student coordinator for July 2017-June 2018.
 If you have any questions specific to being an international student, please contact her.
 She has also created a helpful blog with information that pertains specifically to you: http://studyphilosophyincanada.wordpress.com/

 Moving to London